Find out how areas like sites of special scientific interest are protected.

 Natural England is responsible for notifying SSSIs, ensuring they are managed appropriately and assessing and monitoring their condition.

-We now want to bring an increasing proportion of SSSIs into favourable condition, while seeking to maintain at least 95% of SSSI land in favourable or recovering condition.
+Defra now wants to bring an increasing proportion of SSSIs into favourable condition, while seeking to maintain at least 96% of SSSI land in favourable or recovering condition.
 Defra is working closely with Natural England and a wide range of other organisations, including the voluntary sector, to achieve this, and ensuring the monitoring of sites to measure success.

 Approximately 80% of SSSIs (by area) are internationally important for their wildlife and home to the rarest and most vulnerable habitats and species in Europe.
 These sites are designated as European special areas of conservation and special protection areas which form part of the European network of protected areas known as Natura 2000.